WHYSEEART.

 NextMove Dance

-The influence of Dance by this subscription of an annual season tied a theme, and many different dance companies was a continuation from 2017-2018.
+The influence of Dance by this time tied themes, and many different forms to a continuation of diverse performance styles.

 Hervé Koubi

 Blend of Arabic and French dance influences explored aerobatic and street performing styles.
-The Algerian choreographer explains, his autoethnogaphic search of his family history
+The Algerian choreographer explains an autoethnogaphic search into his family history

 Ronald K Brown/ Evidence

-Hip-hop, African and Caribbean movement philosophies, moves the spirit with high energy on stage and in audience’s with gospel and reggaeton.
+Hip-hop, African and Caribbean movement philosophies in the spirit of high energy and gospel spirituals.

 Hervé Koubi, What The Day Owes To The Night, 2017.

 An emphasis on learning new forms, and languages with drawing observational sketches.
-The research showed depth about the programs, and presented eclectic art forms.
+The research showed depth about the programs presented.
 During this time, from 2016-2018.
 I was a liberal arts student at the University of Pennsylvania.

 A Human Being Died That Night by Pumla Gobodo-Madikizela, adaptation by Nicholas Wright, directed by Steven Wright.